Kachin State

 Kachin State (ကချင်ပြည်နယ်; Kachin: Jinghpaw Mungdaw) is the northernmost state of Myanmar.
 It is bordered by China to the north and east (Tibet and Yunnan, respectively), Shan State to the south, and Sagaing Region and India (Arunachal Pradesh) to the west.
 It lies between north latitude 23° 27' and 28° 25' longitude 96° 0' and 98° 44'.
 The area of Kachin State is 89041 km2.
 The capital of the state is Myitkyina.
 Other important towns include Bhamo, Mohnyin and Putao.

 Kachin State has Myanmar's highest mountain, Hkakabo Razi at 5889 m, forming the southern tip of the Himalayas, and a large inland lake, Indawgyi Lake.
-It also has the most national parks of any administrative division in Myanmar, that being three.
+It also has three national parks, the most of any administrative division in Myanmar.

 History

 Kingdom of Nanzhao

 The Nanzhao Kingdom controlled much of Upper Burma, including modern-day Kachin State.
 The kingdom also used the territory as a staging ground to invade the Pyu city-states in modern-day Sagaing.
 E.R.
 Leach claimed that the Chinese referred to the Jingpo as Pu Man (蒲蠻) as a leftover from Nanzhao descriptions of Mon-Khmer speakers.
 However, there is little evidence to support this assertion.